-If you’re looking for innovative art… something unique and unexpected, art that stands out, if you’re not afraid of bold color, and you delight in owning a statement piece that doesn’t exactly match your couch… you’ve come to the right place.
+If you’re looking for innovative art… something unique and unexpected, art that stands out, if you’re not afraid of bold color, and you delight in owning a statement piece… you’ve come to the right place.

-Meet mixed media assemblage artist Andy Saczynski.
-His adventurous style is far from the expected and mundane.
-His assemblage art typically includes materials such as acrylic, found objects, recycled musical instruments, reclaimed wood, and metal.
+Mixed media assemblage artist Andy Saczynski typically uses materials such as acrylic, found objects, and reclaimed wood.
 Every piece is original and cannot be duplicated.
 Andy’s art can also be considered earth-friendly, containing items that are recycled, reclaimed, and repurposed.
 He gives new life to old stuff, and every piece has a story.
 What story will he tell next?